virbicoin/go-virbicoin/README.md

 Specifying the `--goerli` flag, however, will reconfigure your `gvbc` instance a bit:

- * Instead of connecting the main VirBiCoin network, the client will connect to the Görli test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ * Instead of connecting the main VirBICoin network, the client will connect to the Görli test network, which uses different P2P bootnodes, different network IDs and genesis states.
  * Instead of using the default data directory (`~/.virbicoin` on Linux for example), `gvbc`